 There’s something about being in the middle of two towering walls, squeezing through, trying to get to a bridge that connects you to more towering walls that eventually leads to a beautiful mossy covered courtyard that makes you believe you’re in some story book. add my Instagram for more photos!

 I Loved The History

 One of the greatest things, besides food, about Italy is the history.
 No matter where you go it’s like you’re transported back in time which is one of the reasons I loved Venice so much.
 We made it to the Bridge of Sighs and learned that it was called that because that was the passage between the courthouse and the jail that the prisoners walked through once finished their trial.
 Who knew such a beautiful bridge had such a somber story?
-And not to mention that Venice is 1500 years old.
+Also did you know Venice is 1500 years old?
 How insane is that?

 I Loved How Easy It Was

 It was so easy to fall in love with Venice.
 I know I say this a lot but it was like being in a story.
 The canals, the cobble streets, the food, the wine, the gondolas, the experience, the architecture..
 Everything was so beautiful.
 All you had to do was walk around and let Venice take you.
 I got lost a few times and I didn’t care because everywhere you went had something to offer.
 So let the city engulf you and enjoy one of the few cities that’s so easy to be apart of.
 There’s aren’t many places like it and it’s something that should be appreciated.